Skip to main content

 7. Are there annual meetings I am required to attend?

-Yes, as an awardee, you are expected to attend the annual High-Risk, High-Reward Research Symposium held in Bethesda, Maryland, typically in the summer.
+Yes.
+As an awardee, you are expected to attend the annual High-Risk, High-Reward Research Symposium held in Bethesda, Maryland, typically in June.

 8. Are these awards renewable?